samaelM/get_next_line/README.md

 # get_next_line

+edit : this version is BAD like really BAD please do not use it in serious programs, it leaks if it doesn't read all the file. thx for your understanding

 hey!This is my version of the project get_next_line from shool 42.
 It's not the fastest but it sure works!(at least I hope it works)

 ## how to install